Diligent, Impartial and Transparent Advice Provided By Experts

 This cover is also known as Professional Indemnity Insurance or Errors and Omissions Insurance.
 Protection is provided should your business require legal defence.
 Or your entity is found to be legally liable in respect of failings, errors or omissions in your professional services, design or advice.

 This is the common term used for a cyber insurance policy.
 Cyber insurance policies offer varying levels of protection and can cover the most common cyber incidents such as a cyber-attack, loss of data and unauthorised network/system access or theft.

 A business (entity), the directors and members of senior management can be held accountable for breaches of the Companies Act.
 Even if an allegation of negligence is made, this can be terribly costly to defend.
 Directors and Officers insurance should be considered as a must for any established business.
 It can be written to cover:

 - Employment practices (employment law considerations)

 - Pension trustees liability

 This is designed to provide cover for the failure of a product or service where it has failed to meet its intended function.
 This is particularly important for businesses that manufacture, service, supply or install, especially within a life science setting!

 Over the past 10 years we have specialised in looking after clinicians and clinical businesses.
-Due to organic growth, we have had the opportunity to learn from our clinical peers, this has allowed us to develop our commercial life science knowledge and provided an opportunity to explore and expand into new areas.
-Life science businesses play a vital role in the medical and science sectors.
+Due to organic growth, we have had the opportunity to learn from our clinical peers, this has allowed us to develop our commercial knowledge and provided an opportunity to explore and expand into new areas.
+Businesses play a vital role in the medical and science sectors.
 Without businesses such as drug, vitamin and supplement, medical devices and biotechnology; medicine would be left behind.
-We specialise in arranging insurance for not just medical/dental products, vitamin and supplements and wearable/biotech, we can also assist with most types of life science businesses this includes life science start-ups.
+We specialise in arranging insurance for not just medical/dental products, vitamin and supplements and wearable/biotech, we can also assist with most types of businesses this includes life science start-ups.